Virendra-94/Virendra-94/README.md

 Computer Science Undergraduate
 ------------------------------

-I am a pre-final year Computer Science undergraduate at Jaipur Engineering College and Research Centre, Jaipur, with a current CGPA of 8.8.
+I am a final year Computer Science undergraduate at Jaipur Engineering College and Research Centre, Jaipur, with a current CGPA of 8.8.
 I have completed two virtual internships as a Web Developer intern at Basket Hunt Pvt.
 Ltd. and Oasis Infobyte.
 My technical skills include a strong understanding of front-end technologies such as HTML, CSS, JavaScript, Bootstrap, and SQL.
 Additionally, I have experience in Android development and worked on a project named Learning Edge with a teammate.
 I also possess a solid foundation in computer fundamentals, including Database Management Systems, Data Structures and Algorithms, and Object-Oriented Programming.

 * 🌍  I'm based in Jaipur, India
 * 🖥️  See my portfolio at [Portfolio](http://virendra-portfolio.netlify.app/)